vectos/vectos-site-astro/src/content/blog/astro.md

 ## How do you add Markdown content?

-Well that is very simple.
+That is very simple.
 Astro follows a convention-based structure where all the content will reside in the directory `src/content`.
 For each category of content you create a sub-directory like for example `project`

 ### Creating a schema for blog